World War II in the Basque Country: Outbreak of World War II

 In 1940 Nazi Germany invaded France.
 The French army soon succumbed to the Blitzkrieg strategy.
 The Armistice of 22 June 1940 established a German military administration in occupied France of the French Atlantic, including the French Basque Country, divided at either side of the line extending north to south from Saint-Palais (Donapaleu) to Cambo to Saint-Jean-Pied-de-Port.
 A 20-km-wide zone interdite along the coast behind the Atlantic wall was restricted to non-resident civilians at certain point during the war period.

 The occupied zone ran on the German time zone.
 The rest of the French Basque Country up to Bearn (Soule and eastern Lower Navarre) was part of Vichy France until 1942, when the "free zone" was occupied by Germany.
 In June 1940, thousands of Allied Polish troops in retreat from the Battle of France, as well as civilian refugees, were evacuated from Saint-Jean-de-Luz.
-During the initial Nazi occupation, across the border in Spain, Donostia became a tranquil retreat for German army officers, who would spend generously in the area, impoverished after the civil war.
+During the initial Nazi occupation, across the border in Spain, San Sebastián became a tranquil retreat for German army officers, who would spend generously in the area, impoverished after the civil war.

 During wartime, many in France supported the Nazi regime and its persecution of Jews, communists, and foreigners.
 Others resisted, but were deeply divided.
 In the French Basque Country, the bulk of the Basques showed an allegiance to the Vichy regime.
 Petain showed a sympathy towards traditional and regional features, which provided fertile grounds to re-launch a Regionalist movement represented by the Eskualerristes and the journal Aintzina ('forward') magazine, some of whose members defended an overt separatist approach.
 Jean Ybarnegaray became Minister in a cabinet of Marshall Petain up to 1940.
 However, no regionalist measures came to be implemented by the Vichy regime.

 The Basque Nationalist Party was in disarray after the exile.
 Personalities like Eugène Goyheneche explored the possibility of a Basque puppet state after a Nazi victory.Other nationalists, however, gathered intelligence for the Allies.

 In the western Pyrenees, especially the Labourd and Lower Navarre, resistance took the form of help for the Jews and downed Allied pilots to cross the border south to the theoretically neutral Spain, with the Basque clergy (e.g. Father Pierre Laffite) and the mugalariak (local smugglers) standing out in that pursuit.
 Resistance members and smugglers organized in the Comet line to help them cross the border.
 The Basque version of the French Maquis was centred in Soule, more intense on its highlands, and shaken by Nazi repression (raids, executions).